 I guess it’s about time to talk about the negatives, especially considering that I just mentioned Stalker.
 The mutants and uncertainties of the Zone gave a strong sense of foreboding, a fear of the unknown, and a tension regarding the kind of scary monstrosities that could have been borne out of Chernobyl’s radiation.
 Tölva features robots.
 It is hard to feel the same impact for some dusty old tin cans.
 It is my belief that going for robots is both a strength and weakness for Tölva.
 It’s a weakness because it removes the visceral fear that organic monstrosities usually provide, as well as more questions about conditions on Tölva.
 I did not manage to connect with the deeper story and the written notes provided with the signals to collect.
 The fact that the messages were basically always repeating the same thing perhaps didn’t help.
-And then the choice of robots is a strength, because it allows the developers to hide many limitations of the game (this is a small indie team after all), and provides justification for the rest of the game design choices.
+And then the choice of robots is a strength, because it allows the developers to hide many limitations of the game (this is a small indie team after all), and provides justification for the rest of the game’s design choices.
 And as I mentioned earlier, Tölva truly benefits from an elegant game design.

 This is a First Person Shooter, so you might have been wondering why I have not talked about combat.
-Maybe I have been trying to stall you, funnel you into seeing what I like about the game before talking about the weaker parts, and also letting time for my robots concept to sink in.
+Maybe I have been trying to stall you, funnel you into seeing what I like about the game before talking about the weaker parts, and also letting time for the robots concept to sink in.
 I won’t linger on the technical side of things, because Tölva does everything right.
 All the keys are reconfigurable, the game runs smoothly, and there is a field of view slider.
 Now onto the shooting bits.

 There are several types of weapons, from long-distance sniper rifles to close-quarters assault rifles.
 There is also a melee attack, but besides unlocking one achievement it is absolutely as useless as it looks, which is a shame because I would have enjoyed some mechanical brawling ending in ripping apart my opponent.
 The sniper rifles are very powerful, but quite slow.
 Aiming for the head is an absolute necessity for dispatching an enemy efficiently, because the rest of the squad won’t take too long to flank you.

-The AI is actually a good point of the game, as most enemies are grouped into squads, with some snipers that stay behind and flankers that flush you out from hiding.
-Enemies seem to benefit from the same equipment as you, too, so soon enough there are robots equipped with shields just like you.
+The AI is actually a positive component of the game, as most enemies are grouped into squads, with some snipers that stay behind and flankers that flush you out from hiding.
+Enemies seem to benefit from the same equipment as you, too, so soon enough there are robots equipped with auto-regenerating shields just like you.
 Ouch!
 Getting rid of an enemy squad is a really difficult affair for players that are not very good at first-person shooters.
 For a veteran player, it’s a matter of scouting the members of the squad to tag them on the HUD — there’s nothing more dangerous than an unmarked team sneaking up on you from multiple positions — then finding a location with good cover, popping out a few sniper shots from a distance, and finishing up the survivors with an assault rifle.
 Whatever happens, though, don’t get caught reloading, because it takes ages and, with the two-weapon carry limit, makes sure that you’re being tactical rather than rash, Serious-Sam-style.

 Although the effects and sounds of the weapons can be incredible — you can hear the rumble of the sniper shot shaking the air of the whole valley — the gunfights do not feel all that satisfying from a visual and spatial point of view.
-Besides a final satisfying headshot that pops the head in an elliptic arc, there is no gore to give feedback to your shots, and movements overall are quite stiff: the enemy robots do not roll or anything; they just stand as if a mechanical broom was stuck in their bolted posterior.
+Besides a final satisfying headshot that pops the head off in an elliptic arc, there is no gore to give feedback to your shots, and movements overall are quite stiff: the enemy robots do not roll or anything; they just stand as if a mechanical broom was stuck in their bolted posterior.
 Strangely, fighting in Tölva brought back memories of MechWarrior 2: very stiff.
-Still, I enjoyed the combat because it was difficult and deadly, and required quick tactical wits as well as good aiming.
+Still, I enjoyed the combat because it was difficult and deadly, and required quick tactical wits as well as a good aim.